River Gipping: Restoration

+In 2023 the Trust completed the restoration of Pipps Ford Lock, the fourth lock to be fully restored up to lock gate installation level.
+Baylham, Creeting and Bosmere being the other three.

 Route

 The source of the River Gipping is in the village of Mendlesham Green.
 It rises to the north of the village, just above the 160 ft contour, and is fed by waters drained from fields.
 It heads towards the south-west, passing under the main street of Mendlesham Green by Green Farm, a grade II listed timber-framed and plastered farmhouse dating from the sixteenth and seventeenth centuries.
 It continues in the same general direction, passing Great Gipping Wood and Old Newton Hall, both on the north bank.
 The hall is a grade II* listed structure, dating from 1600 to 1630, with later additions.
 The joinery in one of the rooms in the left wing is exceptional.
 By Stonebridge Ford, the river is joined by a stream flowing northwards from Columbine Hall, a grade II* listed former manor house built of flint rubble around 1400, and another stream flowing southwards from Old Newton.
 By Bridge Farm, another timber-framed and plastered farmhouse dating from the late sixteenth century, Newton Bridge carries the B1113 road over the river, which then passes under a railway bridge, crosses the 100 ft contour, and is joined by Haughley Watercourse, which flows southwards through Haughley and Dagworth.

 The river now turns to the south east, and passes under the A14 Stowmarket Bypass to enter Stowmarket.
 It is crossed by Stowupland Street and Station Road, below which the river was made navigable.
 Immediately after Station Road bridge is The Maltings, originally a malthouse, but adapted as a warehouse to serve the navigation.
 The brick-built structure has nine openings on the ground floor, which once held chutes for loading barges, and two loading doors on the first floor.
 It is now used as a restaurant and leisure centre.
 The Gipping Valley River Path runs along the eastern bank of the river, which is flanked by industrial buildings.
 It is joined by the Rattlesden River, flowing from the west.
 Stowupland Lock was just below the junction, beyond which the river passes under the A1120 road bridge.
 Beyond the bridge, Badley Mill House is a seventeenth-century former mill-house.
 It has an eighteenth-century extension with a cellar dating from the early sixteenth century.
 The next bridge carries the railway over the river, and the site of Badley lock is close to Badley Mill Farm.
 The lock now acts as a weir.
 To the east of the lock is Creeting Hall, a mid-sixteenth-century manor house, with later additions, which is now divided into two dwellings.